-Kiddley, purveyor of awesome ideas, has this awesome idea to use leaves to create some neat art pieces.
-These images from the Kiddly archives remind me of potato print art, my kids would probably need some inspiration to really grasp the concept.
-But I can see them creating really nice artwork from the leaves in our yard.
-This craft works best for kids who are good at imagining things: an oak leaf cut in half becomes a hedgehog, a maple leaf upside down becomes a hula skirt for a drawn hula dancer.
+2. Leaf-based artwork.
+Younger kids can use their leaves to create some neat art pieces.
+These images from the Kiddly archives remind me of potato print art, and I can see my kids making some really nice artwork from the leaves in our yard.
+This craft works best for kids who are good at imagining things: an oak leaf cut in half becomes a hedgehog, for example, or a maple leaf upside down becomes a hula skirt for a drawn hula dancer.
 You can help your kids identify possibilities and fill in the details.

 3. Leaf rubbings.
 Sometimes we forget how easily kids can be entertained by the most simple projects.
 I just watched as six very loud Cub Scouts worked in silence for fifteen unbelievable minutes making rubbings of leaves.
 They laid the leaves on my dining room table, covered them with tracing paper, and carefully colored over them with crayons.
 Such an easy way to buy some peace and quiet!